How to Invest in Magnesium

 Magnesium alloy can be found in airplanes, automobile parts and in electronic devices that benefit from being lightweight.
 Magnesium is also used to remove sulfur when iron and steel are produced, and to inoculate cast iron.
 Magnesium carbonate salts are primarily used in calcining, as well as in the agricultural and construction sectors.

 Magnesium’s wide array of high-tech applications make it a compelling investment, but it is often difficult for investors to find information about the magnesium metal market.
-Here’s a quick overview of magnesium industry supply and demand dynamics, as well as a brief introduction to investing.
+Here’s a quick overview of magnesium industry supply and demand dynamics, as well as a brief introduction to investing in magnesium.

 Demand for magnesium has grown steadily in recent years, driven largely by the car parts industry, where magnesium is used for die casting.
 Specifically, magnesium can be found in components like car steering wheels and support brackets.